Onimusha 2: Samurai's Destiny: Plot

 Since the death of Fortinbras by the hands of Samanosuke, Nobunaga Oda has taken command of the Genma as he continues his campaign to unite Japan while wiping out any threat to his power.
 Among the villages he targeted is the Yagyu village.
 The clan's only survivor, Jubei Yagyu, who was away at the time of the Genma attack, finds the destroyed village and goes to search for the culprit.
 He encounters a female oni named Takajo (高女) who explains Nobunaga's actions.
 Revealing herself as Jubei's mother, Takajo unleashes Jubei's Oni powers and tells him to search for five orbs that were created to protect humans from demons.
 Jubei then embarks on a quest to find the orbs in order to defeat Nobunaga, first traveling to the mining town of Imasho.

 In the town of Imasho, Jubei witnesses a group of villagers sexually harassing Oyu.
-As Oyu fights them off he notices that she has a Oni orb.
+As Oyu fights them off he notices that she has an Oni orb.
 He comes in to rescue her and fights the villagers as Oyu disappears into the mines.
 Before entering the mines, Jubei meets Ekei and Magoichi and Kotaro Fuma.
 Jubei meets a demon called Ginghamphatts, who battles Jubei but loses.
 Ginghamphatts tells Jubei he will return before dying.
 Jubei finds out that there is a secret entry into the demon world from the mines and enters, finding himself transported to Gifu Castle.
 In Gifu Castle Jubei meets Hideyoshi Toyotomi and finds out of him that the Oda clan wanted him dead, thus attacking his village.
-Jubei saves Oyu from Hideyoshi Toyotomi before getting into a fight with Gogadantess, a self proclaimed "greatest swordsman of all the demons."
+Jubei saves Oyu from Hideyoshi Toyotomi before getting into a fight with Gogadantess, a self proclaimed "greatest swordsman of all the demons".
 Jubei is unable to damage Gogadantess and chooses to escape with Oyu.
 Back at Imasho Town, Oyu gifts Jubei her Oni orb for saving her.
-While investigating Imasho Town, Jubei meets a demon name Jujudormah, who reveals to Jubei she was sent by Nobunaga to kill Jubei and his mother before leaving back to Yagyu Village.
+While investigating Imasho Town, Jubei meets a demon named Jujudormah, who reveals to Jubei she was sent by Nobunaga to kill Jubei and his mother.
+Jujudormah leaves for Yagyu Village as Jubei gives chase.